Light- and heavy-quark symmetries and the $Y(4230)$, $Y(4360)$, $Y(4500)$, $Y(4620)$ and $X(4630)$ resonances: Predictions and power countings

+Yet, in situations where the convergence of the EFT is slow (as it is probably the case here) this choice is more suitable than the usual $\gamma / m_{\rho}$ ratio.
+The reason lies in the bound states for which the binding energy is close to the limit of convergence of the EFT: as the $\gamma / m_{\rho}$ ratio increases for a given state, the error will eventually be compatible with the state not binding, which curiously would have not happen if the state was less bound in the first place.
+Our choice avoids this problem, while acknowledging at the same time that there will be large uncertainties in the mass of such a state.

 With $D_{0b}$ we can now predict the full spectrum of charmed meson-antimeson molecules in the $Y$-counting.
 For this, we first determine the unregularized potential for each molecular configuration by adapting Table \ref{tab:molecules} to the $Y$-counting, where the resulting potentials are listed in Table~\ref{tab:Y-counting}.
 We then regularize the potential with a Gaussian regulator and plug it into the bound state equation (Eq.~(\ref{eq:BSE})).
+For the masses of the S- and P-wave mesons, which are required for calculating $M_{\rm th}$ and $\mu$ in Eq.~(\ref{eq:BSE}), we have used the isospin average of the masses listed in the RPP~\cite{Zyla:2020zbs}.
 The poles in the first (second) Riemann sheet correspond to the bound (virtual) states predictions, which we list in Table~\ref{tab:Y-counting}.